deandevl/RplotterPkg/cran-comments.md

 ## Resubmission

+Version 0.1.4:
+This is a resubmission.
+In this version I have:

+* In tests/testthat folder for test-create_table.R, changed 'rowname_col' from
+'ID' to 'col_0'.

+Version 0.1.3:
 This is a resubmission.
 In this version I have:

 * removed version number from methods package in DESCRIPTION